berezh/query-pack/README.md

 ## Options

-Options is a zipping settigns passed as a second parameter to the `encode` or `decode` functions.
-Has `ZipOptions` type.
+Options is a encoding settings passed as a second parameter to the `encode` or `decode` functions.
+Has `PackOptions` type.

 | Name                     | Description                                                                                                                                                     |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |